 Bowel Cancer Treatment

-For cancers that are detected at an early stage, treatment can cure bowel cancer and stop it coming back; for more advanced cancers, a complete cure isn’t always possible and there’s sometimes a risk that the cancer could recur at a later stage.
-In advanced cases where the cancer can’t be removed completely by surgery, symptoms can be controlled and the spread of the cancer can be slowed using a combination of treatments but a cure is highly unlikely.
+For cancers that are detected at an early stage, treatment can cure bowel cancer and stop it coming back.
+For more advanced cancers a complete cure isn’t always possible and there’s sometimes a risk that the cancer could recur at a later stage.
+In advanced cases where the cancer can’t be removed completely by surgery, symptoms can be controlled and the spread of the cancer can be slowed using a combination of treatments.

 If your colon cancer is at an early stage if may be removed using a laparoscopic (keyhole) procedure and you may not need any further treatment.
 A more advanced cancer may mean that the section of colon affected will have to be removed.
 Surgery for rectal cancers may not need abdominal incisions.
 You also may require either a permanent or reversible colostomy or ileostomy.

 Side effects of all surgical procedures include bleeding, infection, blood clots and heart/respiratory problems but bowel surgery carries additional specific risks.
 These include leaking where the resection has properly healed (in the first few days after surgery), and nerve damage after rectal surgery that (particularly for men) can affect sexual function and urination; constipation and pelvic pain may also occur.

 A course of radiotherapy may be given before surgery, or sometimes instead of surgery.
 Radiotherapy can shrink a cancer so a complete removal is more likely, it can also halt the spread of cancer and, when the cancer is advanced, used as a palliative treatment to control symptoms and slow down the spread.

 Rectal cancer can be treated using brachytherapy (with a Papillon radiotherapy machine).
 This is a contact radiotherapy that is applied directly to the cancer so that the surrounding tissue is not damaged.
 Usually with this form of radiotherapy fewer treatments are required.